renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/secret.md

 This section describes secret-specific configuration.
 Other common options are documented [here](../configuration/index.md).

-Trivy has a set of builtin rules for secret scanning, which can be extended or modified by a configuration file.
+Vul has a set of builtin rules for secret scanning, which can be extended or modified by a configuration file.
-Trivy tries to load `vul-secret.yaml` in the current directory by default.
+Vul tries to load `vul-secret.yaml` in the current directory by default.
 If the file doesn't exist, only built-in rules are used.
 You can customize the config file path via the `--secret-config` flag.

 !!! warning
-    Trivy uses [Golang regexp package](https://pkg.go.dev/regexp/syntax#hdr-Syntax).
+    Vul uses [Golang regexp package](https://pkg.go.dev/regexp/syntax#hdr-Syntax).
 To use `^` and `$` as simbols of begin and end of line use multi-line mode -`(?m)`.

 ### Custom Rules
-Trivy allows defining custom rules.
+Vul allows defining custom rules.

 ``` yaml
 rules: